Go I Know Not Whither and Fetch I Know Not What: Europe

 Professor Jack V. Haney stated that subtypes 465A and 465C appear as the "typical combination" in East Slavic, Baltic and Turkic, but type 465C only appears in Northeastern Europe and in Turkic traditions.

 In a "Cossack" (Ukrainian) tale, The Story of Ivan and the Daughter of the Sun, the peasant Ivan obtains a wife in the form of a dove maiden whose robe he stole when she was bathing.
 Some time later, a nobleman lusts after Ivan's dove maiden wife and plans to get rid of the peasant.

-In an Armenian variant, The Maiden of the Sea (La fille de la mer), a poor widow, on her deathbed, instructs her only son to throw a loaf of bread into the sea, just as she did in life.
+In an Armenian variant, The Maiden of the Sea (translated to French and republished as La fille de la mer), a poor widow, on her deathbed, instructs her only son to throw a loaf of bread into the sea, just as she did in life.
 One day, the youth arrives home and sees the place all clean and tidy.
 Suspecting something is amiss, the boy stays in waiting and sees a fish coming out of the sea and taking their fishskin off, revealing itself to be a beautiful maiden.
 The youth seizes her and she screams for help, to which a voice claims from the sea that the human is its son-in-law.
 The fish maiden and the youth marry and, one day, the Prince, passing by their cottage, sights the maiden and becomes enamored with her.
 He then orders her husband to meet his outlandish demands.

 Baltic variants of the tale type (formerly AaTh 465A), like Žaibas ir Perkūnas tabokinėje, attest the presence of Baltic thunder god Perkūnas.

 In one Estonian variant, the human husband acquires a maiden from above as his wife, and in another the mother-in-law is the ruler of the Sun.